 Queen Elizabeth II and Prince Philip

 If you want to sleep like royalty, it may be time to get your own room.
-Queen Elizabeth II and Prince Philip are said to share separate bedrooms in their home at Buckingham Palace.
+Queen Elizabeth II and Prince Philip were said to share separate bedrooms in their home at Buckingham Palace.
 The prince’s cousin, Lady Pamela Hicks, explained in an interview that it’s simply something the upper class of England likes to do.
-Seems like it works — the couple has been married for nearly 70 years.
+Seems like it worked out nicely!

 Brad Pitt and Angelina Jolie

-One of Hollywood’s biggest couples, Brad Pitt and Angelina Jolie, sleep in separate beds according to one of their former bodyguards.
+Brad Pitt and Angelina Jolie slept in separate beds according to one of their former bodyguards.
 Given their busy schedules, it’s probably a question of coming-and-going logistics.
 Still, they manage to balance things out a bit; in an interview with Vanity Fair, Jolie said that sometimes the entire family of eight will crawl into bed together.
 She calls it “family sleep.”

 So, would you sleep in separate beds from your partner for the sake of deep sleep?